nnaumenko/metaf/readme.md

 ## Limitations

-Remarks (everything after RMK group) are currently decoded as plain text only.

 Old TAF format (before November 2008) uses different format (time without date) for time spans and trends; the current version does not decode this old format.

 ## Prerequisites and dependencies